Frederick2309/ADMM-LSTM/README.md

 ## Introduction

-This is the repository where we implement some toy simulations for our paper *An ADMM-Based Optimization Strategy with Global Convergence for LSTM*.
+This is the repository where we implement some toy simulations for our paper *Globally Convergent ADMM-Based Optimization for LSTM Networks: Fast and Loose Variants*.
 The project is implemented with Python 3.10, Anaconda 23.9.0.
 A detailed `requirements.txt` file is included in the top-level directory.

 ## Replication Guidance